NxNiki/nwbPipeline/README.md

 ### Eqw on SGE:

-This could be due to memory exceeding the limit.
-Try to increase `h_data` in the shell script.

 Use `qstat -j <job_id>` to get detailed information about the job and why it failed.

 Once the underlying issue is resolved, you can clear the error state using `qmod -c <job_id>` and then resubmit or restart the job with `qmod -rj <job_id>`.
 > You typically do not need to run `qmod -rj` to reschedule a job that has returned to the qw (queued and waiting) status after clearing the Eqw state.

+If this is due to memory exceeding the limit.
+Try to increase `h_data` in the shell script.

 ### Parallel toolbox not working:
 This could be due to pathdef issue, which is caused by multiple versions of Matlab reading/writing to pathdef in ~/Documents/MATLAB.